dragonfly-science/dragonfly-website/content/people/senior-data-scientist/content.md

 We are looking for an experienced data scientist who is skilled in the development and application of statistical modelling.
 Experience using natural language processing or machine learning is desirable, but not essential.
-We have a team of 18 data scientists working on a wide range of projects.
+Our current team includes 18 data scientists working on a wide range of projects.
 We are looking for someone who can work in a team, but also lead work streams when required.

-Applicants are expected to have
+Applicants are expected to have:

   - an in-depth understanding of, and practice with, statistical modelling,
-  - a knowledge of modern software development practice,
+  - knowledge of modern software development practice,
   - the ability to communicate scientific and mathematical ideas,
   - strong written and verbal communication skills,
   - a graduate degree in a quantitative science, or equivalent experience.

 The role is offered as a permanent position, with salary depending on experience.
-The role is New Zealand based.
+The role is based in New Zealand.
 Dragonfly has an office in Wellington, but staff can also work from other centres.

 To apply for this position, please send a cover letter (a maximum of two pages)